Protect Your Computer with This One Simple Trick

 Another reason is that, up through Windows XP, using a limited account was terrible.
 Most applications assumed that a user would have full admin rights, and many didn't work properly under a limited account.
 If a limited user encountered a process that required authorization by an administrator, he or she would have to switch to an administrator account to move forward.

 That changed with Windows Vista and the introduction of Microsoft's User Account Control, which smoothed out the process.
 Software developers were required to give maximum functionality to limited accounts, and if administrator authorization was needed, a dialogue box popped up asking the limited user for an administrator account's username and password.

 I've been using this system on all my Windows PCs for several years, and I've never found it to be much of a handicap.
 When software needs to update, I get the pop-up box and enter the admin credentials.
 On both Windows 7 and Windows 10, Windows Update runs without a hitch.
 I rarely need to log into my separate administrator account for anything.

 What using limited accounts can't do

 This precaution won't prevent or mitigate all malware infections.
-Some malware can "escalate privileges" and give itself system powers that a limited user doesn't have.
+Some malware can "escalate" its system privileges and give itself powers that a limited user doesn't have.
 But regular, run-of-the-mill malware, which is what most people face most of the time, doesn't do that.